 Rather than competing with the historical context of its neighborhood, the design steers away from bold colours and patterns.
 Neutral tones, natural materials, light—all accentuate the building’s original architecture, creating a coherent, contemporary aesthetic.

 To create the modern, understated luxury of this boutique hotel the designer used flowing shapes of 50s Danish furniture, light wood and caramel leather.
 There is also just the right amount of rustic texture (like when smooth the walls abruptly turn into bare concrete), as well as a touch of playful humor, in-wall drawings and in neons.

 This combination reflects contrasts that typify the hotel’s location, which refers also the name “SP34”.
 It is an abbreviation of the hotel’s address—Sankt Peders Stræde 34, in Copenhagen’s historic Latin Quarter.

 “We aim to make our guests enjoy genuine and warm-hearted hospitality, which also applies to colleagues, customers, suppliers and the outside world.”—Brøchner Hotels

-Once home to the University of Copenhagen, established in fifteenth century, today the neighbourhood is bursting with cafés, shops, and boutiques and has a lively night scene.
+Once home to the University of Copenhagen, established in the fifteenth century, today the neighborhood is bursting with cafés, shops, and boutiques and has a lively night scene.
 (By the way, have you ever wondered why certain parts of old cities were named “Latin”?
 It’s because this is where students and academics of the early universities use to hang out: they used Latin, that lingua franca of Medieval Europe, to communicate.
 You’d be likely to hear a lot of Latin on the streets.)

 You may also like